Point Nemo, Earth’s watery graveyard for spacecraft

-Point Nemo is further from land than any other dot on the globe: 2,688km from the Pitcairn Islands to the north, one of the Easter Islands to the northwest, and Maher Island — part of Antarctica — to the South.
+Point Nemo is further from land than any other dot on the globe: 2,688 kilometres from the Pitcairn Islands to the north, one of the Easter Islands to the northwest, and Maher Island — part of Antarctica — to the South.

 “Its most attractive feature for controlled re-entries is that nobody is living there,” said Stijn Lemmens, a space debris expert at the European Space Agency in Darmstadt, Germany.